Selling Through Story Telling

 Struggling to sell your courses?

+We know this pain.
+But there is an easier way.
+Sometimes it can feel like an endless slog listing the benefits and features of your courses into what seems like a void.
 But when you start selling your courses with the power of storytelling, you can influence and persuade audiences to buy what you’re selling.

+Storytelling is the most powerful tool you have in your arsenal.
 Stories, be they your own or the stories of others, give meaning to your courses.

+While your competitors are using the same old tools and techniques to try and fill your courses, you are telling stories that inspire potential attendees to make decisions based on their emotions, rather than pure logic.
+When you can tap into that side of your customers, you’re almost guaranteed to see better conversions, more closes and courses filled to the rafters with your dream learners.
 Stories are all around us.
 We all have a story we can tell, and our clients and customers have their own stories to tell, too.
 The key to selling effectively through these is to deploy them at the most opportune moments.

 When you use the correct story at the correct moment, you can spark a feeling or even inspire an action from the person you are talking to.

 For example, when you want to communicate your vision or inspire your listener to act you could tell them about how your courses saved a client.
 By keying into the emotional aspect of this story, you can tap into the fears and dreams of the person you are talking to.
 Perhaps the client’s staff were underperforming, the company was losing money, and by taking the course they were able to turn it all around?
 Or, a previous client had tried every diet on the market and had ended up gaining weight, until they took your weight loss course, and now they have reached their goal weight, found a partner and got married.